 I think there are at least five reasons why developers reject tech comm authoring tools:

-If devs are going to contribute or write docs, the tools need to fit their own development tools and workflows.
-Their tooling is to treat doc as code, committing it to source control, building outputs from the server, etc. They want to package the doc in with their other code, check it into their repos, and include it in the builds.
+If devs are going to contribute to docs (or write docs entirely themselves), the tools need to fit their own development tools and workflows.
+Their tooling is to treat doc as code, committing it to source control, building outputs from the server, etc. They want to package the doc in with their other code, checking it into their repos, and including it in the builds.

 Why are engineers writing in the first place, you might ask?
 Well, sometimes you really need engineers to contribute because the content is so technical, it’s beyond the domain of non-specialists.
 If you want engineers to get involved, you need to use developer tooling.

 Ideally, engineers want to add annotations in their code and then simply generate the doc from those annotations.
 They’ve been doing that with Java and C++ doc for the past 20 years.
-There are quite a few tools in the developer doc space that will auto-generate documentation from source code annotations, but it’s not something that HATs or GUI doc tools do.
+There are quite a few tools in the developer doc space that will auto-generate documentation from source code annotations (from Javadoc to Swagger), but it’s not something that HATs or GUI doc tools do.

 If you have a lot of endpoints, you need a system for pushing the content into these templates.
 There are many templating frameworks that handle these scenarios nicely.
 Other times you need custom scripts.
 Either way, not many HATs handle this kind of template-driven publishing scenario.

 You won’t find an interactive API console in a HAT.
-By interactive API console, I mean you enter your own API key and values, and then run the call directly in the documentation.
+By interactive API console, I mean you enter your own API key and values, and then run the call directly from the web pages in the documentation.
 The response you see is from your own data in the API.

 Most output from HATs look dated and old.
 They look like a relic of the pre-2000 Internet era.